From safari plains to spice island shores

 -

-Arrive in Stone Town on Zanzibar Ialand, a place of narrow alleyways, carved wooden doors, spice stalls, old merchant houses and lively markets.
+Arrive in Stone Town on Zanzibar Island, a place of narrow alleyways, carved wooden doors, spice stalls, old merchant houses and lively markets.
 The call to prayer drifts across the rooftops, and the history of the Swahili coast is woven through the streets.

 We’ll explore Stone Town with a local guide, taking time to understand the island’s mix of African, Arab, Indian and European influences.
 We also plan to visit Prison Island, known for its giant tortoises, coastal views and layered history just offshore from Stone Town.